We’ve improved safety at State Highway 1 and State Highway 29, Piarere with a new roundabout to replace the former T-intersection.

 SH1 between Cambridge and Piarere is part of the key journeys which link Auckland and Hamilton with Tauranga, specifically the Port of Tauranga via SH29, as well as central and lower North Island via SH1.

-The existing T-intersection is high-risk.
+The former T-intersection was high-risk.
 Between 1 December 2015 and 30 November 2020, there were 21 crashes within 50m of the T-intersection resulting in 2 fatalities, and 12 crashes involving injuries.
 The high number of crashes reflects risks taken by road users responding to the intersection layout.

 CloseRoundabouts and grade-separated interchanges such as flyovers or slip lanes are valid options for traffic flow and safety but there are important reasons why a roundabout was chosen for this intersection.